The moment you realize your stress system is broken

 Behavioral techniques: Changing patterns that reinforce stress

-Physical techniques change your nervous system state.
-Cognitive techniques change your thinking patterns.
-Behavioral stress reduction strategies change the actions that either perpetuate or interrupt stress cycles.
+Behavioral stress management techniques change the daily actions that either perpetuate or interrupt stress cycles, with the main methods being sleep optimization, boundary setting, and task batching.
 Many people stay in stress not because they cannot relax or think differently, but because their daily behaviors maintain the stress.

 Common stress-perpetuating behaviors: procrastination (avoidance), saying yes to everything (overcommitment), not taking breaks (depletion), staying up late (sleep deprivation), and poor boundary-setting (resentment building).
 Behavioral techniques directly change these patterns.